- Off road parking

 All ground floor.
 Three bedrooms: 1 x double with patio doors to private wooden veranda with lovely views, 1 x double with en-suite shower, basin and WC, 1 x twin (2 x 2'6 bed) with en-suite shower, basin and WC.
 Bathroom with bath, separate shower, basin and WC.
 Fitted kitchen leading into sitting room with log burner.
 Conservatory with dining area.

 Gas central heating with log burner in sitting room.
-Electric oven and hob, microwave, fridge/freezer, washing machine, dishwasher, TV with Sky, DVD, CD/radio, WiFi, small selection of books, games and DVDs.
+Electric oven and hob, microwave, fridge/freezer, washing machine, dishwasher, TV with Sky, DVD, CD/radio, WiFi, telephone (for emergency calls only), small selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Fuel for log burner available to purchase locally.
 Bed linen and towels inc. in rent.
 Please bring own beach towels.
 Off road parking for 3 cars.
 Enclosed lawned garden with patio, garden furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop 3 miles, pub 5 mins walk.
 Note: Although this is a no pet property, the owners occasionally stay at the property with their dog, which has been specially bred not to moult.
 Note: No hen/stag parties.Note: Check-in at this property is at 4pm.
 Note: No mobile reception at the property, but there is signal normally a couple of mins walk in either direction depending on mobile provider.

 - Last minute